Chuvi-w/CMakeCrossProjectQuestion/readme.md

-# Cmake Cross-deivce project sample
+# Cmake Cross-deivce project question

 This project doesn't contain any userfull or even workable code I've created it to understand how to use CMake in that case.